Approximate Optimality of Linear Contracts Under Uncertainty: Introduction

 The worst-case approximation approach that we take here is gaining traction in economic theory \citep[e.g.][]{hartline2015non,akbarpouralgorithmic}.
-This analysis framework has been adopted for the objective of maximizing the principal's expected utility (a.k.a.~revenue) in pure-moral hazard settings by \citet{dutting2020simple}, and subsequently by \citet{CastiglioniMG22} and \citet{guruganesh20} in Bayesian settings. \citet{dutting2020simple} give worst-case approximation guarantees in the natural parameters of the model, and in particular show that the worst-case gap between linear and optimal scales linearly in the number of actions. \citet{CastiglioniMG22} study a multi-dimensional private type setting where both the cost of effort and the outcome distribution associated with each action are private information of the agent.
-They show that compared to optimal contracts, linear contracts may suffer from a multiplicative loss that is at least linear in the number of possible types, even in binary action settings. \citet{guruganesh20} consider a setting where only the outcome distribution is private and all types share the same costs, and show a (tight) bound on the gap between linear contracts and optimal welfare that scales linearly in the number of actions, and logarithmically in the number of types.
-In contrast, in our model, the only uncertainty lies in the agent's skill level, which determines their cost per unit of effort.
+This analysis framework has been adopted for the objective of maximizing the principal's revenue in pure-moral hazard settings by \citet{dutting2020simple}, and subsequently by \citet{CastiglioniMG22} and \citet{guruganesh20} in Bayesian settings. \citet{dutting2020simple} give worst-case approximation guarantees in the natural parameters of the model, and in particular show that the worst-case gap between linear and optimal scales linearly in the number of actions. \citet{CastiglioniMG22} study a multi-dimensional private type setting where both the cost of effort and the outcome distribution associated with each action are private information of the agent.
+They show that compared to optimal contracts, linear contracts may suffer from a multiplicative loss that is at least linear in the number of possible types, even in binary action settings. \citet{guruganesh20} consider a setting where only the outcome distribution is private and all types share the same costs, and show that the gap between linear contracts and optimal welfare scales at least linearly in the number of actions, and logarithmically in the number of types.
+In contrast, in our model, the only uncertainty lies in the agent's skill level, which determines their cost per unit-of-effort.
 We show that with sufficient uncertainty, linear contracts are approximately optimal.
 Furthermore, the approximation factor is at most linear in the number of actions, independently of the number of types, even without such assumptions.